Gluten Free Banana Nut Mini Muffins are soft, squishy, and irresistable! Naturally sweetened and easily made vegan, too.

 - 1/8 teaspoon salt

-- 1/2 cup Fisher Pecan Halves, chopped
+- 1/2 cup pecan halves, chopped

 Directions

-- Add mashed bananas, maple syrup, butter, egg or flax egg , and vanilla to a large bowl then whisk vigorously until combined (alternatively you could use a stand mixer or hand mixer.)
+- Add mashed bananas, maple syrup, butter, egg or flax egg, and vanilla to a large bowl then whisk vigorously until combined (alternatively you could use a stand mixer or hand mixer.)
 Add flour, baking soda, cinnamon, nutmeg, and salt then whisk until combined.
 Fold in chopped pecans.

-- Scoop 2 Tablespoons worth of batter into each mini muffin cup then bake for 10-12 minutes, or until a toothpick inserted into the center comes out clean (err on the side of under-baking vs over-baking.)
-Cool for 5 minutes in the muffin tin before transferring to cooling rack to cool completely.
-Store in an airtight container on the counter for 1-2 days, or in the fridge for 3-4 days.
+- Scoop 2 Tablespoons batter into each mini muffin cup then bake for 10-12 minutes, or until a toothpick inserted into the center comes out clean (err on the side of under-baking vs over-baking.)
+Cool for 5 minutes in the muffin pan before transferring to cooling rack to cool completely.

 This was the first gluten free banana muffin recipe I’ve tried and I doubt I’ll try another!!
 These mini muffins (such a cute idea by the way!) were beyond delicious and were a hit with my whole family!!
 My little sister said they were the best muffin she’s had in her whole life!
 Five stars without hesitation <3